 - a.
-Provide the County for which this proposal applies.
-Describe in narrative the characteristics of the population to be served on the ACT team. - b.
-Describe your understanding of the service needs of adults with SMI including those who may have a limited support network/resources and who may not otherwise be engaged in traditional services. - c.
-Describe clinical approaches and/or best practice in treatment and care for adults with SMI, who may also have co-occurring disorders, medical issues, and history of complex trauma and may have extensive complex medical needs. - d.
-Describe and demonstrate the agency's experience in engaging adults with SMI, co-occurring disorders, and complex trauma in the community.
+Describe in narrative the characteristics of the older adult population to be served on the Older Adult ACT team. - b.
+Describe your understanding of the service needs of older adults with SMI including those who may have a limited support network/resources and who may not otherwise be engaged in traditional services. - c.
+Describe clinical approaches and/or best practice in treatment and care for older adults with SMI, who may also have cooccurring substance use disorders, physical health conditions, history of complex trauma and may have extensive complex medical needs requiring intensive, cross service sector care coordination. - d.
+Describe and demonstrate the agency's experience in engaging older adults with SMI, co-occurring disorders, history of complex trauma, and who may have extensive complex medical needs.
 Provide a description of the assertive engagement practices and strategies to be used and targeted to the population to be served. - e.
-Describe the agency's experience in providing and coordinating care, both internally and externally, among behavioral health, medical, housing, forensic involvement, and other services/providers and creating a continuum of integrated services that promote recovery, independence, and individual choice.
-Describe how the ACT team will collaborate and coordinate with providers of Chemical Dependence, Inpatient Rehabilitation, Medically Managed Detoxification, Chemical Dependence Medically Supervised Inpatient and Outpatient Withdrawal, and other OASAS licensed and/or designated programs and harm reduction, including syringe exchange programs, to work closely, and ensure warm hand offs.
+Describe the agency's experience in providing and coordinating care, both internally and externally, among mental and physical health, substance use/addiction, medical, housing, forensic involvement, aging network, and other social services/providers and creating a continuum of integrated services that promote recovery, independence, and individual choice.
+Describe how the Older Adult ACT team will collaborate and coordinate with providers of Chemical Dependence, Inpatient Rehabilitation, Medically Managed Detoxification, Chemical Dependence, Medically Supervised Inpatient and Outpatient Withdrawal, and other OASAS licensed and/or designated programs to include harm reduction, syringe exchange programs, close care coordination, and facilitated warm hand offs.